TNR Wish List

 •Nashua multi-purpose aluminum foil tape.
 Available at Home Depot in the dryer duct section for $8 a roll; Model # 3220020500, Home Depot Store SKU # 915245.

 •X-Large styrofoam cooler boxes – Just like fish shipment boxes or those used to ship supplies to hospitals.
 The best sources are large chain pet shops (like PetSmart), veterinary hospitals and human hospitals.
-Interior measurements of coolers should be an absolute minimum of 12 inches high and 18 inches wide.
-Preferred is 18 inches high and 20 to 22 inches wide.
+Interior measurements of coolers should be an absolute minimum of 14 inches high, resting surface of 18 inches wide by 18 inches and 1 inch thick.
+The bigger and thicker the better!

 •In lieu of styrofoam coolers, heavy duty plastic storage tubs: two heavy duty storage bins that fit inside of each other with plenty of room for insulation between the two (on all sides and the top).
 Smaller of the two should be at least an 18 gallon.
 Outer container preferably should be Rubbermaid – won’t crack in cold weather.

 •Reflectix mylar insulation – Found at Home Depot in the insulation department.

 Consider making a financial donation.
 Please click below to donate.

 or mail your check or money order to:

 23451 Pinewood Street

 Warren, MI 48091

 Legal Designation: All About Animals Rescue, a nonprofit charitable corporation organized under the laws of the State of Michigan, with the business address of 23451 Pinewood St., Warren, MI 48091

 Tax ID: Our tax identification # is 20-3006686